kartonfarkas/api_docs/source/suite/emails/querying_files.rst

    * - Name
      - Type
-     - Values
+     - Description
      - Comments
-   * - folder=<folder_id>
+   * - folder_id
+     - int
+     - folder_id is the ID of an already existing folder in the Media Database.
+If it is provided, the files in the folder are returned, part of the URI.
      -
-     - Part of the URI
-     - folder_id is the ID of an already existing folder in the Media Database.
-If it is provided, the files in the folder are returned.

 Result Data Structure
 ---------------------